Benefits of Quitting Weed

 Accordion Image

 The tetrahydrocannabinol (THC) and other cannabinoids in marijuana increase the heart rate and may increase the risk of a heart attack or stroke.
-With chronic marijuana use, the heart becomes larger and inflamed.[4]
-When you quit weed, the swelling in the heart subsides, and it can function normally, reducing the risk of heart attack, stroke, and other problems with the cardiovascular system.
+Chronic marijuana use may lead to an increased heart rate and other cardiovascular issues.[4]
+When you quit weed, the risk of heart attack, stroke, and other problems with the cardiovascular system are reduced.

 • Better Mental Health